Arianne Hartono vs. Misaki Doi: Prediction and Match Betting Odds | WTA Osaka, Japan Women Singles 2023

 - By beating No. 191-ranked Despina Papamichail 6-1, 7-5 on Saturday, Hartono advanced to the Round of 32.

-- Doi is coming off a 7-5, 0-6, 6-7 defeat at the hands of No. 153-ranked Olga Danilovic in the qualifying round at the Winners Open.

-- In her 13 matches over the past 12 months across all court surfaces, Hartono has played an average of 22.5 games.
+- Hartono has played 22.5 games per match in her 13 matches over the past 12 months (across all court surfaces).

 - Hartono has played 21.8 games per match in her 11 matches on hard courts over the past year.

-- On hard courts, Doi has played four matches and averaged 20.3 games per match and 10.1 games per set.
+- Doi has played four matches on hard courts in the past 12 months, and has averaged 20.3 games per match and 10.1 games per set while winning 44.4% of games.

+- This is the first time that Hartono and Doi have gone head-to-head in the last five years.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.